eantcal/ioperm/README.md

 Dispatch entry points: functions called on I/O requests which process the I/O Request Packet (IRPs).
 Interrupt Service Routines (ISRs): which handle the device Interrupt requests (IRQs)
 Deferred Procedure Calls (DPCs): special routines typically called from ISR to complete a service routine task out of ISR execution context.
-Driver implementation shown in the List-1 does not use any ISR or DPC, while it just implements I/O control command used to get access the I/O permission bitmap.
+Driver implementation shown in the ioPermDriver does not use any ISR or DPC, while it just implements I/O control command used to get access the I/O permission bitmap.

 Our driver in fact exports just two specific features: enabling and disabling the direct I/O ports access, implemented via a IOCTL request.
 Same result can be obtained in Linux calling the iopl syscall (ioperm can be used just for the first 0x3ff ports for historical reasons).